-But today we’ll talk about expressions that involve goats and we’ll test just how many of these expressions you know.
+But today we’ll talk about expressions that involve chèvre, which is French for goat, and we’ll test just how many of these expressions you know.
 Can you take a guess?

 Try your hand at this quiz and don’t try to peek at the answers at the bottom of the page.
-As a clue, the literal meaning of the expressions are in the image.
+As a clue, the literal meaning of the expressions related to chèvre (goat in French) are in the image.

 If you’re ready, let’s start!